$20.55-$25.46 hourly / $3,562.28-$4,413.04 monthly / $42,747.36-$52,956.48 annual

 A Student Services Aide (Restricted) performs essentially the same duties as a Student Services Aide but employment in the class is restricted to mentally, physically, or developmentally disabled persons.

 A Student Services Assistant participates in the development, promotion, coordination, and evaluation of student services programs.
 A thorough knowledge of program requirements and procedures is continuously applied in performing the duties of the class.

 A Student Services Specialist develops, promotes, coordinates, and evaluates various student services programs.
 A thorough knowledge of a wide range of program goals, procedures, and requirements is continuously applied in performing the duties of this class.

 Immediate supervision is received from an academic or classified supervisor.
 Work direction may be provided to clerical staff and student employees.

-Principles of business English, punctuation, spelling, and grammatical usage
+Correct use of business English, punctuation, spelling, and grammatical usage

 Basic requirements of student services programs